Professor Jurriaan Ton

 - Dr. Matthias Erb, University of Bern, Switzerland

 - Dr. Victor Flors, University of Jaume I, Spain

-- Prof. Phil Mullineaux, University of Essex, UK
+- Prof. David Baulcombe, University of Cambridge, UK

 - Prof. Corné Pieterse, Utrecht University, The Netherlands

 - Dr. Mike Roberts, University of Lancaster, UK

 - Roland Schwarzenbacher (PhD student)

 - Dr. Estrella Luna; University of Sheffield, UK